info-449-chanje/SportsPrediction/README.md

 ## Optional Goals:
  * Create a way to track admin accounts and allow them to manage the leaderboard to maintain site integrity
  * Create a way for users to make groups with other users to compete within

+### Current API:
+ * Looking into a couple of API options.
+There doesn't seem to be any that are free without inputting a cc number on Rapid API
+ * TheRundown is 100 calls a day before charge - lots of extra information but SHOULD have live scores
+ * Gold Standard is 100 calls a month before charge - pretty simplified information but less calls a month